ZerBea/hcxdumptool/.github/ISSUE_TEMPLATE/bug_report.md

 **Comment output of**
 1. $ sudo hcxdumptool -v
 2. $ sudo hcxdumptool -l
-Make sure you are running latest git head of hcxdumptool.
-Older versions will not receive a fix.

 **Describe the bug**
 A clear and concise description of what the bug is.